-- I am sorry you can’t go; besides, the weather forecast calls for rain.
+- I am sorry you can't go to the park today; besides, the weather forecast calls for rain.

 In the next worksheet, the student will fill in the proper punctuation for sentences with a conjunctive adverb and write sentences using the words properly.

 Explanation: Conjunctive adverbs put two independent clauses or sentences together and make a new sentence.
-The first sentence ends with a semicolon, and the conjunctive adverb is followed by a comma.
+The first sentence usually ends with a semicolon, and the conjunctive adverb is then followed by a comma.

 Example: George had to sell his horse; thus, his riding days were over.

 Instructions: Place the proper punctuation in these sentences.

 - The snow kept Sally from jogging anyway she had homework to do.